carueda/gpdviz0/README.txt

 == Some TODOs ==
 - Registered sensor systems are not yet persisted.
 - Visualization features are still preliminary.
+- Allow to specify a particular source or stream for visualization
 - the REST interface is not yet documented; see the javadoc for GpdvizClient and the demo programs for usage details.
 (see also ChangeLog.txt)